jordanmasters/SFIContradictions/README.md

 ### Parameters to vary for batch runs

 - W
-- H
+- L

 ### Outcomes of Interest

-- Distance of average of last H positions in G from 0
+- Distance of average of last L positions in C from 0
 - Distance between mean of all voters estimates (popular vote estimate) and global estimate (on that round)
 - Other...